RX-78GP02A/DSA-Module/Linked Lists/linkedListsDrills.md

 7. Middle of a list
 Write an algorithm to find the middle element of a linked list.
 Note You may be tempted to add a length property to your linked list class.
 The length property is not a typical property of linked list, therefore don't make any modification to the linked list class that is provided to you.
 Also, finding the size of the linked list using the size() function and dividing it by half will not find the correct middle of the linked list.
 So, don't use either of these approaches.

+8. Cycle in a list
+Write an algorithm to find whether a linked list has a cycle (i.e., whether a node in the list has its next value pointing to an earlier node in the list).
+For this exercise, create a linked list with the name CycleList.
+Be sure to insert nodes in the list so that it has a cycle.
+Then test your program with a cycleList function.

+9. Doubly linked list
+Implement a doubly linked list.
+The primary functions of the doubly linked list would be insert (First, Last, Before, After, and At), remove, and find.
+Write a function mainDLL, and within it create the doubly linked list DLL and add the following items to it: Aquaria, Caprica, Gemenon, Picon, Sagittaron.